 How does your service stand out?
 I try do the most important things really well.
 Good communication, high quality inspections, a willingness (and a natural curiosity) to go into the "yucky" places of a house, and concise reporting.
 I do what I think is right, and it consistently leads to me to good things in my life.

 What do you enjoy about the work you do?
 Inspecting houses in Massachusetts is interesting.
-It's not unusual to inspect a house built 150 years ago one day, and modern construction the next.
+It's not unusual to inspect a house built 150 years ago on Monday and modern construction on Tuesday.
 I also have the honor of being part of something very important to people.
 When someone hires a home inspector they are putting a lot of faith into one person.

 What education and/or training do you have that relates to your work?
-I'm a well educated guy who was lucky enough to apprentice under a great home inspector.
-But more importantly I'm constantly learning.
-It's when we decide we "know enough" that we get ourselves into trouble.
-I also grew up with tools in my hands, and have worked with them professionally, so understanding how things work comes naturally to me.
+I'm constantly taking accredited courses, seeking out experts to bounce questions off of, reading, doing projects that help me learn new stuff, and I was lucky enough to apprentice under a great home inspector.
+I'm constantly learning.
+I think it's when we decide we "know enough" that we get ourselves into trouble.
+I also grew up with tools in my hands, and have worked with them professionally, so learning about "how things work" is sort of my natural frequency.

 What advice would you give a customer looking to hire a provider in your area of work?
 Read a sample report to see if their style suits your needs.
 Each company chooses how they present the information gathered at the on-site inspection; some choose checklists, some choose handwritten reports, etc. In my humble opinion a photo-driven narrative style report is most effective.
-You're not likely to remember everything we talk about onsite.
+You're not likely to remember everything we talk about on site.
 There will be a lot of new information coming at you, and many other variables you need to compare that new information against (what you're paying for the house, your level of risk tolerance, your repair skills and connections to people with repair skills, market value of the property, etc.) to rely completely on your memory.
 An effective report provides lasting clarity.
+It's also valuable during a negotiation.